 Besides we prepare halwa (kali) using fenugreek seeds & rice specially for lactating mothers.
 Interestingly the same tradition has also been practiced in middle east, where new mothers are greeted with fenugreek seeds cake bars (helbeh) by their family & friends.

-Helbeh is almost similar to the traditional semolina cakes prepared here for Christmas.
+Helbeh is almost similar to the traditional semolina cakes prepared here during Christmas.
 I have baked helbeh using semolina, whole wheat flour & coarsely ground almonds, and prepared the syrup using palm sugar.
 Now the recipe for helbeh adapted from Jerusalem as below:

 |Semolina (rava)||1/2 Kg (500 grams)|